Online Bipartite Matching with Reusable Resources: Second Approach: Primal-Dual with Online Correlated Rental

-One simple candidate for the inner algorithm mentioned above is selecting one of the two vertices independently with probability ½.
+One simple candidate for the inner algorithm mentioned above is selecting one of the two vertices independently with probability $\frac{1}{2}$.
 It can be shown that this approach fails to improve over $0.5$-competitive.
-To make an improvement, intuitively, the goals are: \begin{enumerate}[label=(\roman{*})] \item Ensuring that a matched resource $i$ is not used in the next $d-1$ time units and hence the final matching decisions are feasible given the reusability of the resources, \item For each resource $i$, making sure that its allocation decisions in rounds that can potentially affect each other (i.e., rounds with distance at most $d-1$) are negatively correlated; in other words, if this vertex is suggested and not chosen in round $j$, it will become more likely to be chosen if suggested again in the next $d - 1$ rounds, and vice versa. \end{enumerate} The instrumental new technical ingredient of our algorithm is the randomized OCR procedure that handles the aforementioned conflicts among the reusable resources suggested by the outer algorithm over time, in a way that it satisfies both properties (i) and (ii) above.
+To make an improvement, intuitively, the goals are: \begin{enumerate}[label=(\roman{*})] \item Ensuring that a matched resource $i$ is not used in the next $d-1$ time units and hence the final matching decisions are feasible given the reusability of the resources, \item For each resource $i$, making sure that its allocation decisions in rounds that can potentially affect each other (i.e., rounds with distance at most $d-1$) are negatively correlated; in other words, if this vertex is suggested and not chosen in round $j$, it will become more likely to be chosen if suggested again in the next $d - 1$ rounds, and vice versa. \end{enumerate} The new technical ingredient of our algorithm is the randomized procedure that handles the aforementioned conflicts among the reusable resources suggested by the outer algorithm over time, in a way that it satisfies both properties (i) and (ii) above.
+This randomized procedure is indeed what we called \ocs\, earlier.
+In what follows, we first study the design of the \ocs\, procedure as an abstract problem in \Cref{sec:OCR}.
+We then show how to use \ocs~as an inner algorithm with a suitable primal-dual outer algorithm in \Cref{sec:primal-dual}